Pwnable.kr - bof

 Test & Analysis

-As usual, we can retrieve the binary and it’s source:
+As usual, we can retrieve the binary and its source code:

 1 | [hg8@archbook ~]$ wget http://pwnable.kr/bin/bof |